 Bell Rock/Courthouse Butte Loop Trail

 This is a longer trail in the area off of 179 in Sedona.
 It was right on our way out-of-town headed to Phoenix and was the perfect way to end our taste of Sedona.
 Bell Rock is the structure that I had most heard of before visiting Sedona and this hike was recommended by the hostess at Relics.
-You can read specifics about the hike from L’Auberge Blog.
+Read more about spots to hit on Highway 179.

 If you would like to explore Sedona by helicopter or jeep tour, shop for tours here.